Speech and Language

 If you have specific questions about your child please contact their teacher or Speech Therapist.
 You can email Castle Academy on firstname.lastname@example.org or call 01604 638679.

 Children's communication skills develop a bit like a pyramid, they start with a good foundation of Attention and Listening skills and build up from there:

 Back to School!

 It's lovely to have all the children back in school and settling back into their learning and routine.
-We understand that adjusting to new routines can be tricky - for adults as well as children, visit Castle Academy's Wellbeing and Mental Health pages for tips on mindfullness and some useful strategies to help with everyone's mental health:/2426/wellbeing-and-mental-health
+We understand that adjusting to new routines can be tricky - for adults as well as children, visit Castle Academy's Wellbeing and Mental Health pages for tips on mindfulness and some useful strategies to help with everyone's mental health.

 Here's a short story that children of all ages can join in with.
 Courtesy of Leeds Community NHS Trust 2012.
 Your child can watch this again and again and join in with the sounds.

 Your child may be learning to communicate using different techniques, also known as Augmentative and Alternative Communication (AAC).
 PECS - the Picture Exchange Communication System.
 If you have been advised to use this AAC the below video gives an example of how to use the first 3 stages.
 Please only use PECS if advised to by your Speech Therapist.